maramilod/SadeemTech-Task/README.md

 ## Getting Started

-To get started, you need to have Go installed on your machine and set your .env file.
+To get started, you need to have Go installed on your machine.

 Clone the repository:
 git clone https://github.com/maramilod/SadeemTech-Task.git